Trigoni – High-rise buildings of Pasila, Helsinki

 The new office building of EY Finland was completed in spring 2014 in a prime location in Töölö Bay.
-The appealing and novel working environment supports new ways of working and the company's brand.
+With its timeless architecture the building offers appealing and novel working environment which supports new ways of working and the company's brand.

 EY is a leading global expert in auditing, tax consulting, corporate transactions, management consulting and business law.
 In spring 2014, about 450 employees from EY's Helsinki office moved to the new premises in Töölö Bay.